ZacharyTStone/haku/README.md

 For example, I added a new landing page, demo login, delete user functionality, dark theme, custom job and user fields, and a tools page.

-Here is the original course project that I used as a starting point. https://www.jobify.live/landing

 I hope you enjoy this project and if you have any questions or comments feel free to contact me.

 </br>